-The United States Attorney's Office-Eastern District of New York offers a number of student internships (volunteer-unpaid) throughout the year in both our Brooklyn and Central Islip, New York offices.
-This is an excellent opportunity for students studying pre-law, criminal justice, accounting, information technology, library management, human resources or community crime prevention.
+The United States Attorney's Office-Eastern District of New York offers a number of student internships (volunteer-unpaid) throughout the summer in both our Brooklyn and Central Islip, New York offices.
+This is an excellent opportunity for students studying pre-law, criminal justice, accounting, information technology, library management, human resources, or community crime prevention.
 Descriptions of these specialized placements are listed below.
-An individual must be enrolled or accepted for enrollment in an accredited high school, technical or vocational school, two-year or four-year college or university, graduate or professional school.
+An individual must be enrolled or accepted for enrollment in an accredited high school (entering seniors), technical or vocational school, two-year or four-year college or university, graduate, or professional school.

-- Cover letter that includes area you are interested in being placed in, your educational course of study and degree goals, the semester for which you are applying
+- Cover letter that includes area you are interested in being placed in, your educational course of study and degree goals

 - Updated resume